-The fair values of cash and cash equivalents and short-term borrowings are estimated to be approximately equivalent to carrying amounts and have been excluded from the table below.
-Non-trading derivative assets and liabilities are stated at fair value and are excluded from the table below.
+The fair values of cash and cash equivalents, investments in debt and equity securities classified as "trading" and short-term borrowings are estimated to be approximately equivalent to carrying amounts and have been excluded from the table below.
+The carrying amounts of non-trading derivative assets and liabilities and CenterPoint Energy's 2.0% Zero-Premium Exchangeable Subordinated Notes due 2029 (ZENS) indexed debt securities derivative are stated at fair value and are excluded from the table below.
 The fair value of each debt instrument is determined by multiplying the principal amount of each debt instrument by the market price.
 These assets and liabilities, which are not measured at fair value in the Condensed Consolidated Balance Sheets but for which the fair value is disclosed, would be classified as Level 1 or Level 2 in the fair value hierarchy.

-March 31, 2015 Decembe er 31, 2 2014
+March 31, 2015 December 31, 2014 014

-- Carrying Amount Fair Value Carrying Amount Fair Value
+Carrying Amount Fair Value Carrying Amount Fair Value

-(in m llions)
+(in mi llions)

 Financial assets:

-Notes receivable from unconsolidated affiliates \$ 363 \$ 364 \$ 363 \$ 362
+Notes receivable - affiliated companies \$ 363 \$ 364 \$ 363 \$ 362

 Financial liabilities:

-Long-term debt \$ 2,409 \$ 2,732 \$ 2,469 \$ 2,772
+Long-term debt \$ 8,418 \$ 9,275 \$ 8,652 \$ 9,427

-(6) Unconsolidated Affiliates
+(7) Unconsolidated Affiliates

 On May 1, 2013 (the Closing Date) CERC Corp., OGE Energy Corp. and ArcLight Capital Partners, LLC closed on the formation of Enable.
-CERC has the ability to significantly influence the operating and financial policies of Enable and, accordingly, accounts for its investment in Enable using the equity method of accounting.
+CenterPoint Energy has the ability to significantly influence the operating and financial policies of Enable and, accordingly, accounts for its investment in Enable using the equity method of accounting.

-CERC's maximum exposure to loss related to Enable, a VIE in which CERC is not the primary beneficiary, is limited to its equity investment as presented in the Condensed Consolidated Balance Sheet at March 31, 2015, CERC Corp.'s guarantee of collection of Enable's \$1.1 billion senior notes due 2019 and 2024 (Guaranteed Senior Notes) and other guarantees discussed in Note 10, CERC Corp.'s \$363 million notes receivable from Enable and outstanding current accounts receivable from Enable.
+CenterPoint Energy's maximum exposure to loss related to Enable, a VIE in which CenterPoint Energy is not the primary beneficiary, is limited to its equity investment as presented in the Condensed Consolidated Balance Sheet at March 31, 2015, CERC Corp.'s guarantee of collection of Enable's \$1.1 billion senior notes due 2019 and 2024 (Guaranteed Senior Notes) and other guarantees discussed in Note 12, CERC Corp.'s \$363 million notes receivable from Enable and outstanding current accounts receivable from Enable.
 The \$363 million of notes receivable from Enable bears interest at an annual rate of 2.10% to 2.45% and matures in 2017.
-CERC recorded interest income of \$2 million during each of the three months ended March 31, 2015 and 2014 and had interest receivable from Enable of \$6 million and \$4 million as of March 31, 2015 and December 31, 2014, respectively, on its notes receivable.
+CenterPoint Energy recorded interest income of \$2 million during each of the three months ended March 31, 2015 and 2014 and had interest receivable from Enable of \$6 million and \$4 million as of March 31, 2015 and December 31, 2014, respectively, on its notes receivable.

-Effective on the Closing Date, CenterPoint Energy and Enable entered into a Services Agreement, Employee Transition Agreement, Transitional Seconding Agreement and other agreements.
-Under the Services Agreement, CERC agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term.
+Effective on the Closing Date, CenterPoint Energy and Enable entered into a Services Agreement, Employee Transition Agreement, Transitional Seconding Agreement, and other agreements.
+Under the Services Agreement, CenterPoint Energy agreed to provide certain support services to Enable such as accounting, legal, risk management and treasury functions for an initial term.
 The initial term of the Services Agreement ends on April 30, 2016, after which date such services continue on a year-to-year basis unless terminated by Enable with at least 90 days' notice.
 Enable may terminate the Services Agreement, or the provision of any services thereunder, upon approval by its board of directors and at least 180 days' notice.

-CERC provided seconded employees to Enable to support its operations for a term ending on December 31, 2014.
-Enable, at its discretion, had the right to select and offer employment to seconded employees from CERC.
-During the fourth quarter of 2014, Enable notified CERC that it provided employment offers to substantially all of the seconded employees from CERC.
-Substantially all of the seconded employees of Enable effective January 1, 2015.
+CenterPoint Energy provided seconded employees to Enable to support its operations for a term ending on December 31, 2014.
+Enable, at its discretion, had the right to select and offer employment to seconded employees from CenterPoint Energy.
+During the fourth quarter of 2014, Enable notified CenterPoint Energy that it provided employment offers to substantially all of the seconded employees from CenterPoint Energy.
+Substantially all of the seconded employees became employees of Enable effective January 1, 2015.